kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(2\) Rotorcraft with cooling shutters; and

-\(3\) Rotorcraft for which compliance with §27.1043 is shown in any condition other than the most critical flight condition with respect to cooling.
+\(3\) Rotorcraft for which compliance with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1043   Cooling tests.|§27.1043]] is shown in any condition other than the most critical flight condition with respect to cooling.

 \(c\) A fuel pressure indicator, for each pump-fed engine.